 The Albertina museum once brought out Dürer’s Young Hare for seven hours as part of the Long Night of Museums.
 The queue went through the building, out the front door, down the steps outside, and into the Vienna night.
-Thankfully, the painting will make another (longer) appearance in a rare Dürer exhibition.
+Thankfully, the painting makes another (longer) appearance in a rare Dürer exhibition.

 - The 1502 Young Hare was last exhibited in 2014

 - Open daily, Sept 20, 2019 to Jan 6, 2020

-- A Vienna Pass gives you free entry; fast-track tickets* also available (useful, because expect long queues at times, especially around Xmas)
+- A Vienna Pass gives you one-time free entry; fast-track tickets* also available (useful, because expect long queues at times, especially around Xmas)